 Not yet started indicates that a student has been enrolled into a subject, but training activity or assessment has yet to commence.
 It is not mandatory to report subjects with this outcome to NCVER.

-Table 5 Government-funded subject enrolments by not yet started and state/territory, January to September 2019 to 2023 (‘000)
+Table 5 Government-funded subject enrolments by ‘not yet started’ and state/territory, January to September 2019 to 2023 (‘000)